joshbrunty/CTF-training/README.md

 ## CTF Training

-A growing collection of hands-on CTF training challenges and walkthroughs built for the MU Cyber Team in preparation for the [National Cyber League (NCL)](https://nationalcyberleague.org), [US Cyber Games](https://www.uscybergames.com), and other competitions.
+A growing collection of hands-on CTF training challenges and walkthroughs built for the Marshall University Cyber Team in preparation for the [National Cyber League (NCL)](https://nationalcyberleague.org), [US Cyber Games](https://www.uscybergames.com), and other competitions.
 Challenges are designed to build real, competition-ready skills — the same techniques you'll use on game day and on the job.

 ---

-## 📁 Challenge Index
+## Challenge Index

 | # | Category | Challenge | Difficulty | Topics |
 |---|---|---|---|---|